 I know you may be thinking that photographing such a thing is morbid.
 I know you may think it’s wrong.
 You are welcome to your opinion.
 But know this, these are all the photos that I will ever have of my son.
 There are no pictures of him growing each month of his first year, no smash cake photos, no pictures of us on vacation and no picture of him with his younger siblings.
 This is it.
 We had less than one day to build a lifetime of memories and I will not apologize for that day or for photographing it.

-With that, here it is.
+With that, here it is our story.

 I needed to write this down before I started to forget.
 This story won’t make me look like a saint, in my thoughts or actions, there is one part in particular concerning my husband, Kevin, that I will always regret.
 This story may be a little convoluted, especially once I was admitted to L&D for delivery.
 It won’t be grammatically correct in every single sentence nor will it have perfect spelling throughout, so if this annoys you then brace yourself.
 This is my story of my life with Alexander as I remember it.
 It will have as much detail as I can retain in this moment and hopefully as much emotion as a written word can convey.
 It will be long, but nothing worth telling is worth giving an abbreviated version of.